Rambus: European Commission antitrust suit

-July 30, 2007, the European Commission launched antitrust investigations against Rambus, taking the view that Rambus engaged in intentional deceptive conduct in the context of the standard-setting process for example by not disclosing the existence of the patents which it later claimed were relevant to the adopted standard.
-This type of behaviour is known as a "patent ambush".
+July 30, 2007, the European Commission launched antitrust investigations against Rambus, taking the view that Rambus engaged in intentional deceptive conduct in the context of the standard-setting process, for example by not disclosing the existence of the patents which it later claimed were relevant to the adopted standard.
+This type of behavior is known as a "patent ambush".
 Against this background, the Commission provisionally considered that Rambus breached the EC Treaty's rules on abuse of a dominant market position (Article 82 EC Treaty) by subsequently claiming unreasonable royalties for the use of those relevant patents.
-The commission's preliminary view is that without its "patent ambush", Rambus would not have been able to charge the royalty rates it currently does.
+The commission's preliminary view was that without its "patent ambush", Rambus would not have been able to charge the royalty rates it currently does.

-Recent settlements
+Other settlements

 In 2013 and 2014, Rambus settled and agreed on licensing terms with several of the companies involved in long-running disputes.
 On December 13, 2013, Rambus entered an agreement with Micron to let the latter use some of its patents, in exchange for $280 million worth of royalties over seven years.
 In June 2013, the company settled with SK Hynix, with Hynix paying $240 million to settle the disputes.

 In March 2014, Rambus and Nanya signed a 5-year patent licensing agreement, settling earlier claims.

 Rambus said these deals were part of a change in strategy to a less litigious, more collaborative approach, distancing themselves from accusations of patent trolling.
-Ronald Black, Rambus's CEO, said, "Somehow we got thrown into the patent troll bunch…This is just not the case."
+Ronald Black, Rambus's CEO, said, "Somehow we got thrown into the patent troll bunch ...
+This is just not the case."